syedmouaazfarrukh/learning-resource-dump/azure/003-az-streaming-analytics.md

     - Characteristics
         - Unbounded data stream
         - Each data object is timestamped
-        - Data aggregation is performed over `temporal windows`
+        - Data aggregation is performed over `Temporal windows`
         - ![Stream-Characteristics](stream-characteristics.png)

 - Stream Analytics is for complex event processing/analysis of streaming data